Ming Dynasty to 1500

-Jiayu Pass today.
-The structure was built sometime around the year 1372, after Mongol troops were driven out in 1368.
+Jiayu Pass, built sometime around the year 1372 after Mongol troops were driven out in 1368.
 The fortress was strengthened following concern of an invasion by Timur that never came.

 The Mongols in China were ruling with a great variety of administrators, military personnel and hangers on – Turks, Arabs, a few Europeans, Jurchens and Persians.
 The Mongols were following their tradition of supporting a variety of faiths: Buddhism, Islam, Taoism and the Christianity that was practiced also by some of the Mongols in China.

 China's Mongol emperor, Kublai Khan, died in 1294 at the age of seventy-nine.
 His grandson, Temur Oljeitu, succeeded him, made peace with Japan and maintained reasonable prosperity.
 Temur Oljeitu was a conscientious and energetic emperor, but after his early death in 1307 he was followed by a nephew, Khaishan, who appointed people without talent to positions of government, including Buddhist and Taoist clergy, and he spent money lavishly on palaces and temples and tripled the supply of paper money.

 Following Khaishan's death in 1311 his brother, Ayrubarwada, took power at age twenty-six.
 However competent Ayrubarwada was as a ruler, opposition rose against him at court by those who saw him as too sympathetic with the Chinese.
 He died in 1320, and his eldest son, Shidebala, succeeded him at the age of eighteen.
 Shidebala initiated anti-corruption reforms, sided with Tibetan Buddhists against Muslims and was assassinated in 1323.